-Dr. DeWood maintained a private restorative general practice before devoting full time to teaching.
-Thirty-plus years in general practice allow him to provide a unique perspective to the application of the dental principles taught at Spear in real-office settings.
+Prior to his contributions at Spear, Dr. DeWood maintained a private restorative general practice with his wife, Dr. Cheryl DeWood, in Pemberville, Ohio before dedicating his time to teaching full time.
+With more than 30 years in general practice, he provides a unique perspective to the application of the dental principles taught at Spear in real-office settings.
 He has spent many years focused on diagnosing and treating functional occlusal problems and TMD, and as part of that focus completed the craniofacial pain mini-residency at the University of Florida College of Dentistry in the 1990s.

 Dr. DeWood holds or has held appointments as clinical director at The Pankey Institute, associate professor at the University of Tennessee College of Dentistry, and assistant professor at the University of Toledo College of Medicine.